 - The consumption of food within reasonable limits at the discretion of library staff is allowed.
 Carry in meals are prohibited.
 Authorized groups, with permission from library administration, may serve refreshments in the meeting room.

 - Engaging in any behavior which may unreasonably interfere with the rights of other patrons to use the library is prohibited.
 This includes, but is not limited to, sleeping and/or exhibiting offensive personal hygiene.
-Appropriate attire must be worn, (e.g., shoes and shirts).
+Appropriate attire must be worn (i.e. shoes and shirts).

 - Telephones located at the public service desks are for business use only.
-Patrons asking to use these phones are to be referred to the nearest public pay phone.
+Customers asking to use these phones are to be referred to the nearest courtesy phone.
 Exceptions to this policy will be made for children needing a ride home and for emergency situations.

 - Animals, except those used to aid persons with disabilities or used in conjunction with library programs, are not permitted in the library.

 - Individuals who return items that are infested and/or damaged by pests will be ineligible to check out items and won’t be allowed to visit any library location until the active infestation has been eliminated.
 The individual will also be responsible for the replacement costs of the infested and/or damaged items.